-Drug and Alcohol Abuse Information Line: (502) 583-3951

-Alcoholics Anonymous: (502) 582-1849

-Council on Human Services, Inc.: (812) 948-2461

-Substance Abuse: (502) 296-3925

-Division of Addiction Service: (317) 232-7816
+Drug and Alcohol Abuse Information Line: (502) 583-3951 Alcoholics Anonymous: (502) 582-1849 Council on Human Services, Inc.: (812) 948-2461 Substance Abuse: (502) 296-3925 Division of Addiction Service: (317) 232-7816

-Pierce Mortuary Colleges cooperate with all law enforcement agencies in the prevention of drug abuse and drug trafficking.
+Mid-America College cooperates with all law enforcement agencies in the prevention of drug abuse and drug trafficking.
 Persons caught in the possession of a controlled substance will be turned over to the appropriate legal authorities and may face severe consequences.
 Some of these, as prescribed by local, state, and federal law, are costly fines and/or incarceration.
-Before a problem becomes overwhelming, Pierce Mortuary Colleges encourage its students and faculty to seek help from a qualified counselor with an appropriate agency.
+Before a problem becomes overwhelming, Mid-America College encourages its students and faculty to seek help from a qualified counselor with an appropriate agency.